Historic US Highway endpoints in Baton Rouge/Port Allen, LA

 |

-That was the original south end of US 71.
-Straight across the river was the original west beginning of US 190.
-This 1939 map shows US 190 extended west across the river, overlapped with US 71.
+That was looking at the west end of North St, and the historic west end of US 190, at the old ferry landing.
+At far left part of the I-10 bridge over the river is visible (that opened to traffic in 1968, and that was the same year the ferry ceased operations).
+This 1939 map shows that US 190 had been extended west across the river, overlapped with US 71.
 The crossing was still accomplished via ferry, but notice the bridge to the north under construction:

 |